guanjiesun/file-downloader/README.md

 ### server-zero-copy.py
 > A web server to supply files use socket.sendfiles method

-### client-bad.py
-> A client to download file, but very slow, omit this file

 ### client-async.py
 > Empty, not yet to implement it.